mikevaat/cybersecurity-learning-log/Owasp_Sensitive_Data_Exposure_Lab_Using_Juice_Shop.md

 ### Procedure

 * Navigate to the application root in the browser.
 * Inspect common sensitive files.
-We targeted /robots.txt to identify directories that search engine crawlers are requested not to index.
+I targeted /robots.txt (a file which is industry standard for almost all public-facing websites; essentially to manage how people (or in this case, bots) interact with their property.to identify directories that search engine crawlers are requested not to index)

 ![Initial_Recon](images/owasp-lab-SDE-robots.txt-found.png)